bitmakerlabs/wdi-february-2019/06-programming-fundamentals-part-1/README.md

-Our journey into programming begins with the fundamentals of any modern programming language: basic data types, variables and flow control.
+ur journey into programming begins with the fundamentals of any modern programming language: basic data types, variables and flow control.
 We'll be discussing the why these are fundamental topics to learn as a developer and how you can combine them to write your first programs.

 ## Agenda
-* What is programming?
+* [What is programming?]
-* What is Python?
+* [What is Python?]
-* How to run Python programs
+* [How to run Python programs]
-* Basic Data Types
+* [Basic Data Types]
-* Variables and assignment
+* [Variables and assignment]
-* Control Structures
+* [Control Structures]

 ## What is programming?
 * Programming is the process of solving problems through code